oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 APM Trace Explorer lets you run queries and visualizations of APM data, including the following.
  - 	Traces (full transactions)
- - 	Spans (individual units of work which form a trace)
+ - 	Spans (individual units of work that form a trace)

 Estimated time: 15 minutes